crosstool-NG Internals

 the

-prefix has been replaced withCT_
+CONFIG_prefix has been replaced withCT_ -

 a leading

-in prompts is skipped, and subsequent leading spaces are not trimmed; otherwise leading spaces are silently trimmed -
+|in prompts is skipped, and subsequent leading spaces are not trimmed; otherwise leading spaces are silently trimmed -

 removed the warning about undefined environment variable